kazukyakayashi/misskey-nord-theme/README.md

 # Misskey Nord Theme
-Theme for misskey based on Nord colors
+Theme for misskey based on Nord theme color

 # Use